Hotels near Martin Park

 Which hotels near Martin Park are great for a weekend getaway?

 Several hotels near Martin Park are ideal for a weekend getaway.
-Live Oak Charleston Historic District, a Tribute Portfolio Hotel (0.84 mi) offers a pool and on-site dining.
-Hyatt House Charleston / Historic District (0.87 mi) offers a pool and on-site dining.
-Embassy Suites by Hilton Charleston Historic District (1.41 mi) offers a pool and on-site dining.
+Live Oak Charleston Historic District, a Tribute Portfolio Hotel (0.84 mi, from $427/night), Hilton Vacation Club King 583 Charleston (0.87 mi, from $341/night), and Embassy Suites by Hilton Charleston Historic District (1.41 mi, from $294/night) all offer a pool and on-site dining.

 Which hotels near Martin Park are good for team or group travel?